fansforflorida/qmk_userspace/keyboards/keebio/nyquist/rev4/keymaps/fansforflorida/readme.md

 I prefer a clean aesthetic with minimal light effects, so I disabled RGB backlighting.
 However, I kept RGB underglow enabled because my Nyquist case has a frosted stripe in the mid-layer that creates a subtle ambient glow.

+### Tap Dance

+I implemented a custom tap dance feature on the comma key: a single tap outputs a comma, while a double tap activates Caps Word.
+Holding Shift during a double tap emits `<<` for guillemets or bitwise operations.
+Since my middle finger is stronger than my pinky, this combination is easier than double tapping Left Shift to turn on Caps Word.

+The idea was inspired by [this Reddit comment](https://www.reddit.com/r/ErgoMechKeyboards/comments/1n201er/comment/nb2tg1s/) from a user of the Hands Down Neu layout, where the comma sits on the home row.
+I use QWERTY, where the comma is on the bottom row under my middle finger.

 ## Building

 If you have not only done so, set up a QMK external userspace like this: